Shrinidhi01-jainuniv/java-100dayschallenge/README.md

 📌Day 15: Find All Prime Numbers in a Given Range Using a for Loop

 Problem Statement: Write a Java program to find all prime numbers in a given range using a for loop.

+📌Day 16: Find the Sum of an Array of Integers

+Problem Statement: Write a Java program to find the sum of an array of integers.

+📌Day 16: Find the Maximum Element in an Array

+Problem Statement: Write a Java program to find the maximum element in an array.